aws-samples/cross-account-private-api-patterns/README.md

 cdk deploy --parameters endpointService=com.amazonaws.vpce.region.vpce-svc-123456abcde
 ```

-Once this stack is deployed, the request to connection with the VPC endpoint must be accepted in the producer AWS account.
-This is an optional security control to manually verify consumers.
+Once this stack is deployed, the request to connect with the VPC endpoint is automatically accepted by the producer AWS account.
+As an optional security control in production, you may want to manually verify consumers.

 Then the API can be tested from the EC2 instance in the consumer account.
 Connect to the instance using Systems Manager Session Manager.
 You can retrieve the auth token from AWS Secrets Manager in the producer account.
 The secret ARN is also output from the producer stack for convenience: